 Cantaloupes are a summer fruit, characterized by their sweet sticky insides, and hard shell-like exteriors.
 However, their color, size, and weight vary according to their types and places of origin.

-Since cantaloupes grow better in warm environments and soils, it is best to plant the seeds in summer.
-They require soil that is well-tilled, well-drained, and fertile, and should be planted in an area that gets at least 8 hours of sunlight per day.
+Since cantaloupe grow better in warm environments and soils, it is best to plant the seeds in summer.
+They require soil that is well-tilled, well-drained, and fertile, and should be planted in an area that gets at least eight hours of sunlight per day.

 Cantaloupe are loaded with vitamin C, vitamin K, folate, and phosphorus.
 They can be made into smoothies, fruit salads, and even soups.

 Cantaloupe Nutritional Facts Chart

 According to the USDA, a serving size of cantaloupe can range from one cup (160g) to the whole melon.
 One cup is about 60 calories and the whole melon is around 200 calories.